-Tuocheng's main research interest is microeconomic theory, game theory, information design, mechanism design
+Tuocheng's main research areas are microeconomic theory, game theory, information design, mechanism design.

 Mory’s current research will focus on the impacts of migration, human capital formation and the impacts on global inequality, using micro founded macroeconomics to model these effects.
 Mory hopes his research will shed more light on the true economic impact of migration and how individual’s behaviour is affected in the presence of the possibility of migration.

 Supervisors: Sevi Mora & Andy Snell

 Adolfo's primary research interest lies between labor economics and macroeconomics.
 Specifically on how frictions affect the labor market and how labor outcomes, such as wages, informality, and unemployment, can be affected by changes in the minimum wage, changes in the skill composition of workers, and increases in social security contributions.

 As a secondary interest, Adolfo is interested in how people's social capital influences different aspects of life, such as labor market outcomes, health, and voting behavior, and how some environmental aspects, such as inequality, can ameliorate these relationships.

 Kavisha's research interest lies in the area of macroeconomics with a focus on the effect of unconditional transfers and other human & social development policies on intergenerational mobility and inequality in a developing country context.
 Her current work focusses on understanding the role of education related policies in reducing child labour and informality, using quantitative macroeconomic models.

 Kevin’s primary research interests are in the economics of science and R&D and knowledge based technologies, initially from macro and econometric perspectives.
 He will sooner or later likely find himself trying to understand search and matching of PhD graduates.